abrahammurciano/python-constyle/README.md

 #### Calling a `Style` object

-`Style` objects are callable and take a string as input and return a styled string.
+`Style` objects are callable and take a string as input (or any other object, which will be converted to a string) and return a styled string.

 ```py
 warning = Style(Attributes.YELLOW, Attributes.BOLD)